 - Political regimes: democratic (Electoral, Liberal, Majoritarian and Participatory) and non-democratic regimes (Patrimonialism,

-- Constitutions and Constitutionalism: forms of constitutions, rule of law, judicial independence and liberal constitutionalism; emergency powers and crisis of constitutionalism.
+- Constitutions and Constitutionalism: forms of constitutions, rule of law, judicial independence and liberal constitutionalism; emergency powers and the crisis of constitutionalism.

-- Democratisation: democratic transition and consolidation.
+- Democratization: democratic transition and consolidation.

-- Development: Underdevelopment, Dependency, Modernization, World Systems Theory, development and democracy.
+- Development: Underdevelopment, Dependency, Modernization, World Systems Theory, development, and democracy.

-- Actor and Processes: Electoral Systems, Political Parties and Party System, Interest groups, Social movements, new social movements, Non Governmental Organisations (NGOs) and civil society campaigns; Revolutions.
+- Actor and Processes: Electoral Systems, Political Parties, and Party System, Interest groups, Social movements, new social movements, Non-Governmental Organisations (NGOs) and civil society campaigns; Revolutions.

 Unit – 5: International Relations

 - Approaches to the study of International relations: Idealism, Realism, Structural Marxism, Neoliberalism, Neorealism, Social Constructivism, Critical International Theory, Feminism, Postmodernism.